FooSoft/mangle/README.md

 *   The first image that you view in a Manga (until the Kindle first writes the "bookmark" file) seems to be arbitrary even when files are named sequentially.
 About half the time it will correctly pick the first file in the batch, at other times it will pick out some other image seemingly at random.
-*   Normally for Kindle to find your Manga scans you have to press Alt+Z on the home screen.
+*   Normally for Kindle to find your Manga scans you have to press <kbd>Alt+Z</kbd> on the home screen.
 I haven't always had luck with it correctly identifying image directories.
 At other times, after finding an image directory the Kindle will appear to hang while trying to access it (forcing you to return to the home screen).
 *   The Kindle image viewer has no functionality to rotate images.
 So if there is a horizontally large image (such as what often happens with dual-page scans), it can be difficult to make out the text because the image is simply scaled to fit (consequently leaving a lot of wasted space at the bottom of the screen).